jannekem/actions-playground/README.md

 ### I like pizza

 When someone comments a pull request or an issue with "I like pizza", the workflow in [.github/workflows/like-pizza.yml](.github/workflows/like-pizza.yml) will react to the comment with a thumbs up emoji.
 This demonstrates how you can use the `issue_comment` event.

+### Deploy on issue comment

+The [deployment workflow](.github/workflows/deploy.yml) takes issue comments one step further.
+In addition to reacting with the rocket emoji to a "/deploy" comment in a PR, it will checkout the correct branch, run a fake deployment command that might fail, and then respond back to the PR with a message that tells the deployment status.

 ## Contributing